varekai-dev/survey/README.md

 - `npm install`
 - `npm run dev` start project

+## Deployment

+You can view the live version of the project here: [Survey App on Vercel](https://survey-five-gilt.vercel.app/)

 # Survey System

 This project is designed to dynamically generate surveys based on a data.json file.
 The system supports multi-step surveys with conditional question flows and dynamic variables.
 Each survey consists of multiple screens, which can be either question pages (singleSelect) or informational pages (info).